 By train – 1h40 tickets from €16.05 with Renfe

 By bus – 1h45 ticket from €16.95 with Comes

 What to visit: Plaza España, (one of the prettiest squares you’ll ever see) Sevilla Cathedral and the Giralda bell tower, Real Alcázar (the castle is used in many Hollywood movies and that famous tv-series with eternal winter)

-What to do: Watch flamenco performance for free!
+What to do: Watch flamenco performances for free!
 In many of Seville’s flamenco bars, there is no entry charge, however you should buy one or two drinks.
 (La Carbonería, La Taberna, or Lola de los Reyes are some of the great ones) Watch the sun set at the Setas in Seville (also named the Metropol Parasol).
-The modern building can have some interesting angles at sunset!
+The modern building looks completely different at sunset.

-Less touristic: Triana neighbourhood doesn’t have many tourist attractions.
-But its main charm is that typically Sevillian atmosphere at the lively Calle Betis, on the river side.
+Less touristy?
+Triana neighbourhood doesn’t have many tourist attractions.
+But its main charm is the typically Sevillian atmosphere at the lively Calle Betis, on the river side.
 It’s the ideal place for bar hopping, as it is full of quality bars and restaurants.
 Also just for strolling and contemplating the city.

 Local tip: Mercadillo El Jueves is the oldest outdoor market in Seville taking place every Thursday.
-You can find almost any kind of antiquities and vintage stuff as clothes, vinyls, pins, books… (in English too!)
-Even if you don’t want to buy anything, it’s worth a visit!!
+You can find almost any kind of antiquities and vintage stuff such as clothes, vinyls, pins, books… (in English too!)
+Even if you don’t want to buy anything, it’s worth a visit.

 Good to know: Many travellers are attracted by the famous Feria de Abril, what they don’t know is that you MUST know somebody to be able to enter to the “casetas” (basically, where the party is).
 There are few public ones, but the privates are the ones with the authentic spirit.